HackerPoet/MarbleMarcher/README.md

 ## Instructions
 Press F4 to enable AntTweakBar

-The tweak bar can be used to easely modify the fractal parameters on the fly.
+The tweak bar can be used to easily modify the fractal parameters on the fly.

 ![Example](https://raw.githubusercontent.com/MichaelMoroz/MarbleMarcher/sandbox/doc/AntTweakBar.PNG)